 Training a dog for therapy dog work.
 There will be a certified TDI tester to test the dogs at the end of the semester.
 After completion of the course and passing the TDI test, students will have a certified therapy dog able to make Therapy Dog visits.
-Co-requisite: ANSC 425 [Fall] Applied Learning- Other [1 credits] [2 contact hour(s)]
+Prerequisite: 45 or more earned credits.
+Co-requisite: ANSC 425 [Fall] Applied Learning-Other [1 credits] [2 contact hour(s)]

-ANSC 427 | Service Dog Teams
+ANSC 427 | Service Dog Teams (C)

 A college-level course in the basics of Service Dog Teams.
 Topic disciplines assigned by the instructor include, but not limited to, Service Dog categories, law, selection, training basic Service Dog skills.
-Prerequisites: ANSC 142 and ANSC 242.
+Prerequisites: ANSC 142, ANSC 242, and 45 or more earned credits.
 Co-requisite: ANSC 427X [Fall, Spring] Applied Learning-Other [2 credits] [2 contact hour(s)]